r1cheu/gwasnake/README.md

 cd gwasnake
 ```

-Provide your plink bfile in the `bfile/` directory.
-The default config file is located at `config/config.yml`.
+Place your plink bfile in the `bfile/` directory and your phenotype file in the `phenotype/` directory.
+The exact paths are flexible, as long as they match the entries in `config/config.yaml`.
+The default configuration file is located at `config/config.yml`.

 Before running the complete workflow, you can perform a dry run using:

 ```bash